Denise Grimsley

-Denise Grimsley (born September 21, 1959) is a Republican member of the Florida State Senate, representing parts of Central and Southwest Florida since 2012.
-She has represented the 26th district, which includes Highlands, Okeechobee, Glades, DeSoto, Hardee, southern Polk, eastern Charlotte, and northern Lee Counties, since 2016, after being redistricted from the 21st district.
-She previously served four terms in the Florida House of Representatives, representing the Highlands County-based 77th district from 2004 to 2012.
+Denise Grimsley (born September 21, 1959) is a Republican politician who served as a member of the Florida Senate from 2012 to 2018, and as a member of the Florida House of Representatives from 2004 to 2012.
+She was an unsuccessful candidate for Commissioner of Agriculture in 2018, but lost the Republican primary.

 Early life and career

-Grimsley was born in Lakeland, and attended Polk Community College, where she received her Associate of Science in Nursing; Warner Southern College, where she received a degree in organizational management; and the University of Miami, where she received her Master of Business Administration.
-When her father fell ill, she took over the family business, and served as the Chairwoman of the Florida Petroleum Markets and Convenience Stores Association, a trade organization.
+Grimsley was born in Lakeland, Florida, and attended Polk Community College, where she received her Associate of Science in Nursing; Warner Southern College, where she received a degree in organizational management; and the University of Miami, where she received her Master of Business Administration.
+When her father fell ill, she took over the family business and served as the Chair of the Florida Petroleum Markets and Convenience Stores Association, a trade organization.